kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 Behaviour, in one sentence: **the Updater and the Admission Controller treat the VPA as if `updateMode` were `Off` until `now >= vpa.CreationTimestamp + spec.updatePolicy.initialDelaySeconds`.** After that, the configured `updateMode` takes effect.

 Modifying the VPA's spec does not reset the window.
 The gate is a pure function of the immutable `vpa.CreationTimestamp` and the current value of `initialDelaySeconds`, re-evaluated on every reconcile — there is no per-object state to reset.
-The full modification semantics are enumerated in [Gate Evaluation](#gate-evaluation).
+The full modification semantics are described in [Gate Evaluation](#gate-evaluation).
 While the gate is active, the [`InitialDelayActive` status condition](#status-condition) surfaces it on the VPA object.

 ## Design Details